RocketPy-Team/RocketPy/docs/user/motors/tanks.rst

 .. note::

   One may define the fluid density as a function of temperature (K) and pressure (Pa).
+The data can be imported from an external source, such as a dataset or external libraries.
   In this case, the fluid would be defined as such:

   >>> Fluid(name="Liquid Nitrous Oxide", density=lambda t, p: 44 * p / (8.314 * t))